 The Mathematical Differences Between the F-test vs. W-test vs. F*-test

-In this section, we will explain the mathematical differences in how the F-test, W-test and F*-test are computed, with a focus on the differences in how are pooled across groups.
+In this section, we will explain the mathematical differences in how the F-test, W-test and F*-test are computed, with a focus on the differences in how SD are pooled across groups.

 As shown in formula 1, The F statistic is calculated by dividing the inter-group variance by a pooled error term, where sj2 and nj are respectively the variance estimates and the sample sizes from each independent group, and where k is the number of independent groups: